ihmeuw/pseudopeople/docs/source/noise/index.rst

 #. **Column-based noise:** Errors in data entry for individual fields within a
    record, such as miswriting or incorrectly selecting responses

+Each type of row-based noise operates on the entire dataset (selecting rows to include or exclude), while each type of column-based noise operates on one column of data at a time (selecting cells within that column to noise).
+Pseudopeople applies row-based noise prior to column-based noise so that errors in individual fields are applied to the records that actually appear in the data.
+Each type of column-based noise is applied independently to a subset of the columns in the dataset, where each column represents the values of a single field for all the records.

+Pseudopeople has a configuration system to specify which types of noise are applied to each dataset, which columns each type of column-based noise is applied to, and any additional parameters needed by the noise functions.
+Pseudopeople comes with a default configuration for the provided datasets, and the defaults can be overridden by the user (see the Configuration section for details).

 Pseudopeople applies the different types of row-based and column-based noise in the following order to mimic the data generation process by which a real dataset might be corrupted.
 The "Config Key" column shows the name of the noise type in